linrunner/TLP/tlp-gtk/README.md

 ![Image of System Overview](http://i.imgur.com/QBbEaVz.png)

-If the ThinkVantage button is unused, it will automatically use it as a hotkey.
+If the ThinkVantage button is usele... err, unused, it will automatically use it as a hotkey.

 tlp-gtk can be extended via plugins which are pythonic classes.